 Licensed mental health counselors have a number of career options.
 They may work in community health or mental health centers, hospitals or schools.
 They often have a private practice or work for a government agency.
 They have the option of specializing in areas such as eating disorders, abuse, children, high-risk youth and the elderly.

-In 2015, the median hourly wage for mental health counselors was $20.13 per hour, or $41,880 a year, according to the U.S. Bureau of Labor Statistics.
+In May 2018, the mean hourly wage for mental health counselors was $23.04 per hour, according to the U.S. Bureau of Labor Statistics.
 The highest wages for mental health counselors were found for those providing consulting services and working for junior colleges, though very few counselors actually work in these sectors.
-States with the highest average salaries were Alaska, Utah and Idaho.
+States with the highest average salaries were Utah, Alaska and the District of Columbia.

-The BLS predicts 20% growth from 2014-2024 in mental health counselor employment.
-This is higher than for other counseling fields and much faster than the average growth of all occupations.
-About 135,400 mental health counselors were employed in 2014, whereas employment of nearly 161,000 is anticipated for 2024.
+The BLS predicts employment with a much faster growth than the national average through 2028.
+About 304,500 mental health counselors were employed in 2018, whereas employment of nearly 373,100 is anticipated for 2028.
 Employment opportunities in rural areas are predicted to be particularly good during the decade.

 Licensed mental health counselors can find employment in hospitals, schools, and numerous other organizations.
 They work with individuals and families developing treatment plans and providing counseling and psychotherapy.
 A master's degree in a relevant field is required, as is state licensure.